Tanz0rz/haxe-fmod/extension/functions.md

 ## system_createdsp
 <!-- System::createDSP -->
-Cannot be bound.
-A DSP description is a struct of callbacks that FMOD runs on its mixer thread, and no Haxe target can execute code there.
+verdict: cannot A DSP description is a struct of callbacks that FMOD runs on its mixer thread, and no Haxe target can execute code there.
 All 33 built-in DSP types are created with Dsp.create(type), and a unit from a loaded plugin with Dsp.createByPlugin(handle).

 ## system_createdspconnection
 <!-- System::createDSPConnection -->
+verdict: bound
 haxefmod covers this with Dsp.addInput(), which connects two units and returns the DspConnection for the link.
 ```haxe
 import haxefmod.core.Dsp;